ludwigVonKoopa/animation-maker/examples/README.rst

 Gallery
 -------

-The following examples show off the functionality of animation-maker.
-They illustrate the kinds of things you can do with this library.
+The following examples show how to use animation-maker.

+Each example show a python file and the video created with the python file.